Introduction

 (i) Calibration and maintenance of measurement standards which are traceable to International Standards;

-(ii) Control of weighing and measuring equipment used in trade to ensure that the instruments are accurate and used correctly and they meet the requirements of the Legal Metrology Act;and
+(ii) Control of weighing and measuring equipment used in trade to ensure that the instruments are used correctly and they meet the requirements of the Legal Metrology Act;and

-(iii) Control of goods to ensure that they are properly labelled and contain the quantity declared on the packages as per the Legal Metrology Act.
+(iii) Control of prepracked commodities to ensure that they are properly labelled and contain the quantity declared on the packages as per the Legal Metrology Act.

 Legislations